-The automobile industry in India is a vast business producing a large number of cars annually, fueled mostly by the huge population of the country.
-Under the current tax system, there are several taxes applicable on this sector like excise, VAT, sales tax, road tax, motor vehicle tax, registration duty which will be subsumed by GST.
+The automobile industry in India is a vast business producing a large number of cars and bikes annually, fueled mostly by the huge population of the country.
+Under the current tax system, there are several taxes applicable on this sector like excise, VAT, sales tax, road tax, motor vehicle tax, registration duty on car and bikes which will be subsumed by GST.
 Though it is too early to provide an in-depth analysis of cost per product post GST implementation, as some ambiguity still remains due to incentives/exemptions provided by different states to the manufacturers/dealers for manufacturing car/bus/bike, our experts have taken the information available, and predicted the future of this industry once GST goes live in July.

 Current Tax Laws on Automobiles

 Table showing the different types and rate of taxes levied on the passenger vehicles/SUV.

 |Segment||Excise||*Nccd +auto cess||VAT||*Road

 |*Motor vehicle tax||Total||CGST||SGST||TOTAL||Difference|

 Presently, sales of used cars attract VAT, and in some states, a composite rate and Excise/VAT are not applicable on advance received for supply of goods.
 Many states provide the Original Equipment Manufacturers (OEMs)/component makers with different investment-linked incentive schemes.
 The two main components of this scheme are subsidies and interest-free loans allied with VAT/CST payable on sale.